dustin-lamarr/ecommerce-backend/README.md

 ## How to use?

 As of now, all CRUD is done by directly updating the database.
+See video

 ## Contribute
 N/A